John DeLorean

 Recently on a trip to London I went in to St Martin Models in Cecil Court, a model car shop specializing in die cast model cars and there it was, a 1/18 scale model an exact scaled down replica of the DeLorean DMC-12.
 The DeLorean DMC -12 is commonly referred to as, The DeLorean, it was the only sports car ever produced by John DeLorean’s DeLorean Motor Company for the American market over a two year period, 1981 to 1982.

-Who was John DeLorean?
 Well for those of you who have forgotten or don’t know, John DeLorean was the son of a Ford factory worker and grew up in Detroit during the great depression.
 He excelled at school and obtained an engineering degree from Lawrence Technical College later followed by a masters at the Chrysler Institute.

 DeLorean needed well in excess of $100 million to finance his stainless steel gull-winged dream.
 So, he assembled a team, registered a company, raised over $12 million from one hundred investors in the United States and he then approached the Industrial Development Authority in 1977.
 The IDA examined the project in detail and concluded that they had serious misgivings about viability of the project and they also doubted the oversell approach of DeLorean, therefore, they declined to finance the production of his car.